Nancy Rothwell: Response to COVID-19

 In April 2020, Rothwell wrote to University of Manchester staff warning that the loss of revenue caused by the COVID-19 pandemic would result in pay cuts and possible job losses.
 In September 2020 she warned that students who failed to follow social distancing rules could be excluded from the university campus.

 In the autumn 2020 semester the university's handling of the pandemic and the second national lockdown led to criticism and protests.
 In September 2020, university officials said they had taken precautions including staggered arrivals, social distancing and a reduced lecture timetable, though university staff alleged they were being pressured into conducting face-to-face teaching.
 In October 2020 the Fallowfield area, home to the university's Fallowfield Campus, saw more COVID-19 cases than any other part of the UK.
 Rothwell launched an investigation after fences were erected around campus residences in November 2020 and apologised for the university's "very poor communication" with students.
 Days later students began a rent strike and occupied a campus building and demanded Rothwell meet with them to discuss a proposed rent discount.
 Later in November Rothwell acknowledged the university had made "mistakes" in its approach to the pandemic and said that, while many students supported the measures, others felt "let down".
 The inquiry issued a report in December 2020, which identified failures of project management on the university's part and a failure to engage with students; Rothwell accepted the inquiry's findings and pledged to implement its recommendations.

 Also in November 2020, anti-racist campaigners called on Rothwell to resign following an incident in which a black student was detained and allegedly racially profiled by university security guards.
 A Universities and Colleges Union official said Rothwell should "offer a full apology" to the student "and stop trying to police the university's student population".
 In an interview on Newsnight, Rothwell said that she had contacted the student to apologise.
 At the time of the interview she had not, in fact, contacted the student, and she later apologised for claiming she had done so.

-In February 2021, the University of Manchester Students' Union called a vote of no confidence in Rothwell, the first time in the university's history such a motion has been triggered.
+In February 2021, the University of Manchester Students' Union (UMSU) called a vote of no confidence in Rothwell, the first time in the university's history such a motion has been triggered.
 The students obtained the requisite 400 signatures to launch the referendum in hours.
 The campaign also called for the vice-chancellor to be elected by staff and students.
 In March 2021 the vote of no confidence was passed with the support of 89 percent of voters.
 The vote, however, was non-binding and a spokesperson for the university said it had "full confidence" in Rothwell.

+Rothwell retired from her position as Vice Chancellor in July 2024 and was succeeded by Duncan Ivison.